History of Micromouse

-The goal of the Micromouse contest is to design and build a robot that can navigate from the corner of a 10-foot square maze to the center in the shortest time.
+The MicroMouse contest was held for 34 years as part of the APEC conference.
+The goal of the MicroMouse contest has been to design and build a robot that can navigate from the corner of a 10-foot square maze to the center in the shortest time.
 For most entrants the contest is divided into two phases, the search phase and the run phase.
 During the search phase the mouse determines at least one path from the start to the center and may seek additional paths in hopes of finding a faster one.
 During the run phase the mouse goes as quickly as possible from the start square in the corner of the maze to the center of the maze along the previously determined optimal path.
 Scoring is based on 1/30th of the time used to search the maze prior to the start of each run (maze time), and the time of that run (run time).
 If the mouse has crashed or been manually restarted (touched) prior to the start of a run, a penalty of 2 seconds is added to the score.

 More info about MicroMouse at APEC 2022 will be coming soon.